sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 };
 ```

-For our purpose we can simply zero-out the whole structure, but ifi_index, for example, is used to specify the particular interface to fetch (see 'ip a show' output).
+For our purpose we can simply zero-out the whole structure, but ifi_index, for example, is used to specify the particular interface to fetch (see `ip a show` output).

 # **sending our message**